Profiling .NET 10 Applications: The 2026 Guide to Performance

 1. In the Loop (Development):

 Before merging a PR, I run a Micro-benchmark (BenchmarkDotNet) on any "hot path" logic.
-If it feels slow, I hit that "Profile" button in VS Code to ensure I haven't accidentally introduced a closure allocation in a loop.
+If it feels slow, I either ask @profile in Copilot Chat or run a quick dotnet-trace collect to confirm I haven't accidentally introduced a closure allocation in a loop.

 2. In the Pipeline (CI/CD):